wescpy/pdftool/frontend/README.md

 ### Local Development
 - The frontend automatically connects to `http://localhost:8000` for local development
+- Backend CORS is configured to accept requests from `http://localhost:5173`
 - No additional configuration needed

 ### Cloud Deployment